CNC Part3 - Build

 3. Gantry

-For this machine’s design, the portal moves in X-direction and provides a flange to the Z-axis that itself can be moved on the Y-axis via a stepper motor on the portal’s left hand side.
+For this machine’s design, the portal moves in X-direction and provides a flange to the Z-axis that itself can be moved on the X-axis via a stepper motor on the portal’s left hand side.

-First, the portal cheeks are mounted on the linear bearings of the X-axis.
+First, the portal cheeks are mounted on the linear bearings of the Y-axis.
 Locator pins that the manufacurer designed were a great help to make sure that they are positioned correctly.
-Then, linear guides for the Y-axis are attached to the crossbeam of the gantry which is then finally hung into the portal cheeks and secured with cast brackets.
+Then, linear guides for the X-axis are attached to the crossbeam of the gantry which is then finally hung into the portal cheeks and secured with cast brackets.
 To keep the crossbar as close as possible to the cheeks before fastening, I used screw clamps.

-This machine works with a single stepper motor for the X-axis, not with two independent ones on each portal cheak that can be seen on other designs.
-To make the X-axis ball screw move the portal, a girder is mounted underneath the portal cheeks that connects to the ball screw’s nut.
+This machine works with a single stepper motor for the Y-axis, not with two independent ones on each portal side that can be seen on other designs.
+To make the Y-axis’s ball screw move the portal, a girder is mounted underneath the portal cheeks that connects to the ball screw’s nut.
 It’s easy to spot in the video below.
 As the assembly was a bit heavy already and I had to access the underside of the frame, I used a wooden stand to carry one side of the frame while working underneath.
 This way I could avoid turning the whole machine upside-down.

 Easy portal moving by hand - without ball screw attached